gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/docs/README.md

 [Main Menu](../README.md) | [Radio Management Case Study](./README.md)

 ## Introduction

-The Office of Communications (OFCOM) has licenced a network of small community radio stations to operate across the UK as illustrated in map below.
+The Office of Communications (OFCOM) has licensed a network of small community radio stations to operate across the UK as illustrated in map below.

 ![alt text](./images/communityRadioUKOfcom-small.png "Figure communityRadioUKOfcom-small.png")